BOOM! An asteroid has just collided with Earth.

 - Factors: What events might forewarn or trigger the risk event?

 Step 1: Identify potential risks.
 Sit down and create a list of every possible risk and opportunity you can think of.
 If you only focus on the threats, you could miss out on the chance to deliver unexpected value to the customer or client.
-Ask your team to help you brainstorm during the project planning process, since they might see possibilities that you don't.
-Here's a list of 130 project risks to get you started.
+Ask your team to help you brainstorm during the project planning process since they might see possibilities that you don't.

 Step 2: Determine probability.
 What are the odds a certain risk will occur?
 It’s a lot more likely that a key team member will be out for a week with the flu than develop total amnesia.
 Rate each risk with high, medium, or low probability.

 Step 3: Determine Impact.
 What would happen if each risk occurred?
 Would your final delivery date get pushed back?
 Would you go over budget?
-Identify which risks have the biggest effect on your project's outcomes, and rate them as high impact.
-Rate the rest as medium or low impact risks.
+Create a business impact analysis to determine the risk of each potential issue and identify which risks have the biggest effect on your project's outcomes, and rate them as high impact.
+Rate the rest as medium or low-impact risks.

-Once you have your risk assessment in place, you're ready to actually start managing the risk, which will be the next installment in this 2-part series on the Ultimate Guide to Project Risk.
+Once you have your risk assessment in place, you're ready to actually start managing the risk, which will be the next installment in this two-part series on the Ultimate Guide to Project Risk.

 Meanwhile, what are your best risk assessment tips?
 Share your wisdom in the comments section!